7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 Advertisement

-4. You use your children as messengers between you and your ex
+4. They use the children as messengers

 Do you ever tell your children, "Tell your mother/father X," because you don't want to talk to that evil woman/man?
 News flash: your child is not a United States Postal Worker!
 Unless he or she has on the uniform and hat, you better deliver the news to your ex yourself.

 No child should be a go-between.
-I don't care if your kid is twenty years old and able to see through both your dramatics and BS; tell your ex yourself.
+I don't care if your kid is twenty years old and able to see through both your dramatics and fabrications, tell your ex yourself.
 If communication is that bad, just send a text or email to avoid confrontation.

 But whatever you do, don't make your children the messengers.
 That's tacky and childish.